input-output-hk/Alonzo-testnet/resources/plutus-sources/README.md

 This directory contains a few "Hello World" script examples.
 There are three versions: the latest addition uses bytestring literal.
 The other two are using an integer literal and a bytestring parameter (both are alternative workarounds for when the Plutus interpreter didn't yet accept byte string literals).

+# plutus-deadline

+This directory contains some timelocking examples.
+There are three versions: [Deadline.hs](./plutus-deadline/src/Cardano/PlutusDeadline/Deadline.hs) is a validation script using a constant posix time deadline, [DeadlinePolicy.hs](./plutus-deadline/src/Cardano/PlutusDeadline/DeadlinePolicy.hs) is a minting policy with a constant posix time deadline, and [DeadlineRedeemer.hs](./plutus-deadline/src/Cardano/PlutusDeadline/DeadlineRedeemer.hs) is a minting policy that applies the numeric redeemer as the posix time deadline.

 ## FAQ

 ### Where is the off chain code?